Civil Engineering and Construction Management

 The Allen E. Paulson College of Engineering and Information Technology offers programs in Civil Engineering and Construction Management.

 A civil engineer works in the oldest branch of engineering and is typically engaged in design, construction, operation and maintenance of facilities and infrastructure.
-With its emphasis on applications rather than theory, Georgia Southern’s distinctive curriculum provides students with a broad exposure to three major areas within the discipline of civil engineering – environmental, structural, and transportation.
+With its emphasis on applications rather than theory, Georgia Southern’s distinctive curriculum provides students with a broad exposure to four major areas within the discipline of civil engineering – environmental, structural, geotechnical and transportation.

 Careers – In Georgia and other states in the U.S., the Bachelor of Science in Civil Engineering degree along with the appropriate number of years of experience, and passing two 8-hour examinations, qualifies a graduate to become a licensed Professional Engineer.